With Teeth

 With Teeth (stylized as [WITH_TEETH]) is the fourth studio album by American industrial rock band Nine Inch Nails, released by Nothing Records and Interscope Records on May 3, 2005.
 The album was produced by Nine Inch Nails frontman Trent Reznor and long-time collaborator Alan Moulder.
 It also features contributions from musician Dave Grohl and future band member Atticus Ross.

 In line with the band's previous material, the record features introspective songwriting influenced by Reznor's addiction to alcohol and drugs and subsequent sobriety.
 The album generated three singles: "The Hand That Feeds", "Only", and "Every Day Is Exactly the Same", the latter of which was released as an accompanying remix EP.
 The album was supported by the Live: With Teeth tour.

 With Teeth was well received by critics, albeit slightly less than the band's previous work.
 Some complimented the aggressive composition, while others said the album was bland and criticized Reznor for a lack of originality.
-The album became the band's second to reach No. 1 in the U.S. and was certified gold by the RIAA.
+The album became the band's second to reach No. 1 in the U.S. and was certified gold both by the RIAA and BPI and platinum by Music Canada.